 Control-M Automation API provides an automated interface to Control-M in addition to the graphical user interfaces that have been used traditionally.
 With Control-M Automation API, you manage job workflows as code, similar to the way modern configuration management solutions manage infrastructure as code.
 The actual execution of batch jobs is managed by Control‑M.

 You can use a Command Line Interface or the REST API to build, run, and test jobs against an existing Control-M instance.
 A local workbench provides initial job flow unit testing functions, which are a subset of the complete set of Control-M capabilities.
 Once your flows are ready, you can check them into your source control system with the rest of your project files.
 The Automation API provides services to package and deploy job flows to the Control-M environment.
 Control-M schedules and operates on the most recently deployed flows.

 Additionally, Control-M Automation API provides services to provision Control-M/Agent machines, configure host groups, and more.

 No prior experience with Control-M is required to write jobs.
 Work through this Guide and its tutorials to get started.
 The guide introduces you to the concepts of Control-M Automation API with some examples of flows.
-You can get more information about creating jobs by following the steps from the tutorial of Creating your first job flow.
+You can get more information about creating jobs by following the steps from the tutorial of Tutorial - Creating your first job flow.
 You can find more information about accessing Control-M Automation API services to build, test, and deploy your jobs on the Installation page.